-- Reject any "payment in full" checks from the customer (e.g., in connection with any overdraft) unless the bank intends to accept the check as full settlement for the amount that may be due the bank. - □ Obtain a Release form from Legal Counsel and have the claimant execute the release before making any reimbursement.
-See the following sample Release form. - □ Be careful to maintain the attorney-client privilege with any communications to/from the bank's attorney.
+Determine whether there are other parties or institutions that should share in the loss/settlement (see (4) below).
+Reject any "payment in full" checks from the customer (e.g., in connection with any overdraft) unless the bank intends to accept the check as full settlement for the amount that may be due the bank.
+173 Obtain a Release form from Legal Counsel and have the claimant execute the release before making any reimbursement.
+See the following sample Release form.
+Be careful to maintain the attorney-client privilege with any communications to/from the bank's attorney.
 Mark such correspondence with a legend (e.g., "Confidential-Attorney-Client Privilege").

-RELEASE

-In consideration for \$ \\\\\\, which will be [paid to you] [deposited to your account] upon the execution and return of this Release to [Insert Bank's name]("Bank"), [List all owners of the account](collectively, "you") jointly and severally release Bank, its past or present officers, directors, attorneys, agents, representatives and employees (hereinafter, "Bank") from all claims, damages, demands, costs, expenses, actions and causes of action of every kind and nature, known and unknown, which you can or shall have arising, directly or indirectly, from [the actions and/or omissions of Bank with respect to][all past actions and/or omissions of the Bank, including without limitation]:

-- [Describe all unauthorized checks/transactions and the accounts involved] - [Identify the accounts and the fact (if applicable) that this is to be a general release of all claims, known and unknown, that the signers may have with respect to those accounts] - [The unauthorized transactions described in the attached Declaration of Forged or Altered Checks, dated \\\\\] - •

-(the "Subject of this Release").
+RELEASE In consideration for \$, which will be [paid to you] 174 [deposited to your account] upon the execution and return of this Release to [Insert Bank's name] ("Bank"), [List all owners of the account] (collectively, "you") jointly and severally release Bank, its past or present officers, directors, attorneys, agents, representatives and employees (hereinafter, "Bank") from all claims, damages, demands, costs, expenses, actions and causes of action of every kind and nature, known and unknown, which you can or shall have arising, directly or indirectly, from [the actions and/or omissions of Bank with respect to][all past actions and/or omissions of the Bank, including without limitation]: 175 [Describe all unauthorized checks/transactions and the accounts involved] counts and the fact (if applicable) that this is to be a general release of all claims, nown, that the signers may have with respect to those accounts] • [The unauthorized transactions described in the attached Declaration of Forged or Altered Checks, dated] 176 (the "Subject of this Re lease").
 Without limiting the generality of the foregoing, this Release shall apply to the Bank's failure or refusal to permit authorized payments, transfers, or withdrawals from your account as a direct or indirect consequence of the Bank's processing of the above-described transactions.

-You acknowledge, agree, and represent to the Bank that:
+You acknowledge, agree, and represent to the Bank that: Crossing out the "paymer 2005 WL 563990. nt in full" provision will not prevent an "accord and satisfaction."
+UCC § 3311.
+Wallace v.
+Wallace,

-(1) This Release is part of a settlement and compromise of a disputed claim, and that this Release and
+174 If there are several parties to the Release, consider adding a clause regarding who should receive the settlement check and how the check should be made out.